steff488/Gamification-app/README.md

 <a name="intro"></a>
 ## ***Introductory notions:***
-  - The local database is populated everytime (ONLY IF IT'S EMPTY!!!) the program is run (to avoid possible errors..)
+  - The local database is populated everytime (ONLY IF IT'S EMPTY!!!) the program is runing (to avoid possible errors..)
   - Accounts:
 <p>
       &emsp; &emsp; (rank = Admin) userName = Admin; pass = admin <br>